 Sulfur Flower

-Sulphur flower is a native perennial flower that naturally grows in forest openings, dry meadows, and rocky slopes in Colorado.
+Sulphur flower is a native perennial plant that naturally grows in forest openings, dry meadows, and rocky slopes in Colorado.

-The dark green leaves grow as a matting rosette.
+The dark green leaves grow as a mat-like rosette.
 In June, thin stalks form umbrella-like clusters of tiny sulphur yellow flowers.
 This plant is important to native butterflies and wildlife.

 Sulfur Flower

-Sulphur flower is a native perennial flower that naturally grows in forest openings, dry meadows, and rocky slopes in Colorado.
+Sulphur flower is a native perennial plant that naturally grows in forest openings, dry meadows, and rocky slopes in Colorado.

-The dark green leaves grow as a matting rosette.
+The dark green leaves grow as a mat-like rosette.
 In June, thin stalks form umbrella-like clusters of tiny sulphur yellow flowers.
 This plant is important to native butterflies and wildlife.

 Plant details